 Analog: A signal which is "analogous" to the original source – in other words, a signal or waveform that isn’t reduced to digits.
 In the consumer electronics world, analog technologies are those that use traditional methods of receiving, recording, and/or reproducing content or communications.
 Vinyl is a great example of an “analog” format; and some listeners insist that records are “warmer” and more accurate than even the best streaming services or compact discs.

-Architectural Speakers: Loudspeakers designed to be installed in ceilings, walls, and floors as necessary to blend subtly with room décor.
-Today's in-wall and in-ceiling speakers are capable of the kind of performance associated with free standing speakers except that they can be flush-mounted or hidden almost anywhere.
+Architectural Speakers: Loudspeakers designed to be installed in ceilings, walls, and floors as necessary to blend subtly with room décor or even disappear.
+Today's in-wall and in-ceiling speakers are capable of the kind of performance associated with free standing speakers, except that they can be flush-mounted or hidden almost anywhere.
 There are some speakers that are designed to be stashed behind layers of paper that blend right in with a home’s drywall, others can be stashed behind micro-perforated fabric wall coverings or even movie screens.

 Aspect Ratio: The ratio of the width to the height of an image.
 Analog and Standard Definition digital television uses a 4:3 (1.33:1) ratio (slightly wider than it is tall), while High Definition television uses 16:9 or 1.78:1 (almost twice as wide as it is tall).
 Even wider aspect ratios are available in projection systems, such as 2.35:1 - similar to most widescreen motion pictures, like those shot in the format called “Cinemascope.”

 Asymmetric Digital Subscriber Line (ADSL): A form of DSL broadband service, it is called "asymmetric" because it is faster in one direction than the other.
 In most cases the download speed is much greater, to enable more efficient access to photos, video, and music.

-Cable Modem: A cable modem is a device that enables connection to the internet and sends/receives data via a local cable TV provider.
+Cable Modem: A cable modem is a device that connects to the internet and sends/receives data via a local cable TV provider.

 Category 5 Cable (Cat 5): Communication cabling that consists of four twisted pairs of copper wire, usually terminated with RJ45 connectors (the clip-in plug that carries ethernet into your home computer) and capable of up to 100 Mbps (megabits per second, see that entry) over distance of up to 100 meters.
 Yep, just like water in a pipeline, data can only get pushed so far so fast before its slows or overwhelms the line.
-Commonly used for data and telephone, it is now also used for distribution of audio and video signals.
+Commonly used for data and telephone signals, it is now also used for distribution of audio and video signals.

 Category 6 Cable (Cat 6): Supports 10 Gbps (gigabits per second, see the Gigabit entry) speeds up to 55 meters.
 Cat6 and Cat6a are constructed differently from Cat5 in order to enable higher speeds and less crosstalk (yep, we’ll get to crosstalk in a minute, too).

 Coaxial Cable: A communication cable type which has a center conductor in a layer of insulation, then an a braided shield – you’ve seen it if you’ve ever had cable TV.
 There are several varieties of coax cable used in homes such as RG59 (audio, video, cameras, etc.) and RG6 (cable, satellite, and antenna).

 Color Saturation: A term to describe how vivid and intense colors in the display appear, independent of brightness.
 If the color saturation is too low, colors appear washed out, but if the color saturation is too high, colors may appear too vivid.